petercondoleon/Framing-Queensland/README.md

 - Design and make posters for presentation (pitch design to group before making)
 - build wiki for code (will go nicely in report but requires above the commenting to be finalised).
+- **DATASET SIZE REDUCED TO 6 and keyword API set to none for now to limit accidental usage!
+Ignore the invalid credentials error and use the dummy returned keywords for other testing purposes!**

 Facebook Page: https://www.facebook.com/Framing-Queensland-128382111225053/